venexia/PharmIV/README.md

 What is the power of an instrumental variable analysis study with 10,000 participants to detect a treament effect of 0.20 for a treatment with a frequency of exposure of 0.50?
 The binary instrument for the study has a freqency of 0.20 and the probability of exposure given the instrument Z=0 is 0.57.

 ![alt text](Screenshots/R_Example.png)

-## Shiny

-The folder 'Shiny' contains the code to produce the power calculator shiny app.
-The app is avaliable at: https://venexia.shinyapps.io/PharmIV/.

 ## Stata package